 Divide the Batter: Pour the cake mix evenly between both prepared cake pans.
 Try to make the amounts in each pan as equal as possible (about 682 grams per pan) so that they bake at the same speed.

-Bake the Cakes: Bake for 32-35 minutes, or until a toothpick inserted in middle comes out clean.
-Let the cakes cool in the pans (on a wire rack) for 15 minutes before removing.
+Bake the Cakes: Bake your doctored chocolate cake layers in the preheated oven for 32-35 minutes, or until a toothpick inserted in middle comes out clean.
+Let the cakes cool in the pans (on a wire rack) for 15 minutes before removing and setting on a wire rack.
 Let the cakes cool completely, then use a large serrated knife to cut the dome tops off both cakes so they both have a flat top.
-Be sure to let the cakes cool completely before this step.

-Beat the Frosting: In a large bowl, using a hand mixer, beat 5 cups of powdered sugar, 1½ cups of unsalted butter, ¼ cup of unsweetened cocoa powder, and 1 tablespoon of vanilla extract together on high speed until light and fluffy, about 5 minutes.
+Beat the Frosting: In a large bowl, using a hand mixer, beat 1½ cups of room-temperature unsalted butter and ¼ cup of unsweetened cocoa powder together until creamy.
+Add 5 cups of powdered sugar and 1 tablespoon of vanilla extract, and beat on high speed until light and fluffy, about 5 minutes.
 If the frosting seems too thick, beat in 1-2 tablespoons of heavy cream until you reach the desired consistency.

 Crumb Coat the Cake: Frost a thin layer of frosting around the top and sides of cake.
 This is called the “crumb coat”.
 This layer is meant to secure all the crumbs to the cake so you don’t have crumbs showing in your final layer.
 Place the cake in the freezer for 10 minutes so the crumb coat hardens up a bit before frosting the final layer.
 Frost the outside of the cake with the final layer and then decorate the cake as you like.